 Hiking should be the next hobby you adopt!
 When you combine the fresh air and Florida sunlight, aerobic walking, and proximity to nature, you’ll compensate for many of the physical and mental stresses you encounter in a work week.

 Even if you just need to clear your mind, a hike can get you out of your head.
-When you subconsciously observe the complexity of nature, you lower your stress allowing you to think clearer.
+When you subconsciously observe the complexity of nature, you lower your stress allowing you to think more clear.
 Your next “aha!” moment is literally steps away.

 Hiking won’t break your wallet either.
 Other recreation like kayaking, rock climbing, and scuba diving can lead to expensive equipment and complicated rentals.
 The only gear you need on a hike?
 A pair of good shoes/boots, a water bottle, and maybe a small backpack.